-Also, keep in mind that, according to research, most chickens can be okay and temps down to about 0 degrees Fahrenheit (and maybe a little lower, depending upon breed), so they are tougher than we think.
+Also, keep in mind that, according to research, most chickens can be okay in temps down to about 0 degrees Fahrenheit (and maybe a little lower, depending upon breed), so they are tougher than we think.

 Of course, there may be situations where you want to add heat.
 For example, if you are in the south and have a big cold front with very sudden drops in temperature, or, as in our case, if the temps are hanging around in the negative teens or so.

 Still, most chicken keepers I know in Maine do not use heat.
 Some do, however, in certain circumstances (if they have breeds that are not winter hardy, for example), and I have read about chickens getting frost bite.
 There’s always a balance, I believe.

-We do use heat in our coop, but we only do it when temps drop below 0 degrees Fahrenheit.
+We do use heat in our coop, but we only do it when temps drop below -10 degrees Fahrenheit.
 Our flock was infected with a respiratory illness three years ago, so some of our hens, especially our older girls are a bit more fragile than the average flock.
 Our coop is sturdy and we use straw, so we don’t have to heat a lot.
-But we do use heat at times.
-When we do, we never use a heat lamp.
+When we do add heat, we never use a heat lamp.
 Heat lamps are responsible for barn and coop fires every year.
 We use an oil based ceramic heater with a cage around it to keep anything from touching it, just in case.

 You can supplement with light as the days get very short.
 This will keep your egg production from completely plummeting because chickens do need light to produce eggs.
 However, many chicken farmers I know do not supplement light in the winter because they want their hens to get the rest during the winter.